civnam/MealsApp/README.md

 - Tracking Food Calendar Module

-  The user can look up for recipes in this section and added as an event to the calendar, also the user can access to the recipe saved in that particular day for showing the detail of the meal.
+  The user can look up for recipes in this section and added them as an event to the calendar, also the user can access to the recipe saved in that particular day for showing the detail of the meal.

 # Frameworks used in the Meals App